Aron Bielski: Later life and death

 After the war, Bielski returned to Poland but soon afterward emigrated to the British Mandate of Palestine.
 In 1954, he settled in the United States, where he joined his surviving brothers and their families.

 In 2007, Bielski and his wife Henryka were charged with exploitation of the elderly, theft, and scheming to defraud after they convinced a Polish Catholic neighbor in Florida, Janina Zaniewska, to give them power of attorney before taking her to Poland and depositing her in a nursing home.
 A bank manager alerted police after becoming alarmed that the Bielskis were withdrawing Zaniewska's money.
 Police in Poland were able to locate Zaniewska at the nursing home and allow her to return to her home in America.

 In 2008, charges were dropped after the Bielskis agreed to repay Zaniewska over $260,000 that they had been charged for swindling from her.

 Aron Bielski died in Palm Beach, Florida on September 22, 2025, at the age of 98.

 In popular culture

 English actor George MacKay portrayed Aron in the film Defiance (2008).
-MacKay was then sixteen years old, approximately the same age as was Aron during the period depicted in the film.